Q&A

 what if i'm having issues booking the hotel block?

 If you experience any issues while making your reservation, please feel free to reach out to either of us.
-We’ll be happy to assist and handle communication with the hotel — especially if you’d like to extend your stay, as additional nights cannot be added through the booking link and must be arranged directly with the hotel’s reservations team.
+We’ll be happy to assist and help coordinate with the hotel — especially for extended stays or double bed requests, which must be arranged directly with the hotel after booking.

 where should I stay if not using the hotel block?